Day 7 - Windmills and Sunsets : Pamplona to Puente La Reina

 While we relaxed in the shade of a building's archway we decided to trek to an albergue just beyond the city limits which was purported to have laundry facilities, private rooms, and a cold swimming pool!
 With our evening's lodgings in sight, we crossed through town and over the iconic Puente de Peregrinos, only to discover that the albergue is not only outside of Puente la Reina, but also up a relatively long, steep hill.

-Using thoughts of clean clothes and cold pools as fuel, we climbed up to the Albergue Santiago Apostolo, registered, received our pilgrim stamp, were shown our compartment style private room, and soon fell into our routine of taking a shower, washing our hiking clothes, hanging our laundry, and setting out our boots to dry.
+Using thoughts of clean clothes and cold pools as fuel, we climbed up to the Albergue Santiago Apostolo, registered, received our pilgrim stamp, were shown our compartment-style private room, and soon fell into our routine of taking a shower, washing our hiking clothes, hanging our laundry, and setting out our boots to dry.
 After this we enjoyed the luxury of simply laying down for an hour of not walking, hiking, or trying to figure things out.
 It was beautiful and very welcome.

 An hour or so later, restored and refreshed, we returned to town to explore the church, Iglesia del Crucifico, whose arches we had passed under on the way through, and took time to admire the unique Y-Shaped crucifixion inside.
 We also wandered around and enjoyed an ice cream in the town square.
 Since it was afternoon Siesta most things were closed, so we decided to photograph the bridge, return to the albergue, enjoy a pint of beer, take a swim, and catch up on our postcards and our journals.

 That evening everyone in residence joined together for a wonderful communal dinner in the main hall of the albergue.
-Our evening meal consisted of fresh salad, vegetable pasta, red wine, and Flan de Huevo for desert.
+Our evening meal consisted of fresh salad, vegetable pasta, red wine, and Flan de Huevo for dessert.
 We sat with an American lawyer who, having lost her marriage and practice, had shifted careers and become an amazing artist who painted wedding dresses, and who had set out on the Camino to restore her direction in life.
-She was a beautiful and kind soul whose story was not only touching, but who despite her own challenges was willing to listen to others and comfort them.
+She was a beautiful and kind soul whose story was not only touching but who despite her own challenges was willing to listen to others and comfort them.
 Such rare qualities in this world.

 ** Post Camino Note - After talking with other pilgrims throughout our trip, it seemed that we were all tempted to give up around the same period.
 It seems that the consensus was that if you could get through your first week and keep going, you'd be able to finish.
 This is not to say it is easy to keep going when you are ready to be done, just to remind you that you are not the only one to feel this way.
 The trick is to get up, take your time, relax when necessary and remember that we are all here pulling for you.
 Buen Camino.